 Now, I can’t imagine not spending most of my days writing in one form or another!

-There is always going to be a novel draft on the go… There are currently two published Meonbridge Chronicles, a third in the series is well on the way, a fourth is in my head, and maybe a fifth is a twinkle in my eye.
+There is always going to be a novel draft on the go… There are currently three published Meonbridge Chronicles, a fourth in the series is well on the way, a fifth is in my head, and maybe there will be more… We’ll see!

-I have also embarked on a series of short stories/novellas about Meonbridge characters, initially distributed free to those who join my “Team Meonbridge”, though I might well publish them eventually.
-Currently two are available for Team members: Maiden’s Chance and Maiden’s Hap.
+I have written two of a series of short stories/novellas about Meonbridge characters, which are distributed free to those who join “Team Meonbridge”, though I might well publish them eventually.
+The two stories currently available for Team members are: Maiden’s Chance and Maiden’s Hap.
+I have recently embarked on a third story.

 If you’re interested in my background, after a first degree in Classics and English, I began working life as a computer programmer, in those days a very new profession.
 It was fun for a few years, but I left to become a school careers officer in Dorset.